slamora/brackets-wiki/How-to-Use-Brackets.md

 ### Command Line Integration

-Brackets can be launched from command line- `brackets <file/folder/nothing>` on Windows and Mac.
+Brackets can be launched from command line- using `brackets <file/folder/nothing>` on Windows and Mac.
 On Windows, you can even right-click on a file/folder from Windows Explorer and select "Open With Brackets"/"Open as Brackets Project" respectively to launch Brackets.

 ### Code Folding